Berberis laurina: Description

 Berberis laurina is a spiny and woody shrub, up to 2½ m high, evergreen or with semi-persistent foliage.
 The leaves are bluish green, and may turn yellow or red during autumn and winter.
-The species is occurs in the wild in Uruguay, southern Brazil and the Misiones province in the very east of Argentina.
+The species occurs in the wild in Uruguay, southern Brazil and the Misiones province in the very east of Argentina.
 Its leaves are simple, alternate or sometimes almost in a whorl, hairless, leathery, with a short leafstem.
 The leafblade is elliptical in shape, 3–9 cm long, sometimes widest beyond midlength, and has a triangular base, entire margins or with few spiny teeth, while the tip also ends in a spine.
 The thorns on the branches are split in three arms of about 4 cm long, and are somewhat yellowish in colour.
 The inflorescence is a drooping, raceme of 6–11 cm long, with pedicels of ½–1 cm long.
 The star symmetrical flowers are hermaphrodite and 4 mm in diameter.
-The calyx and corolla cannot be clearly distinguish since both consist of concave, ovate, light yellow tepals, together twelve in four whorls of three.
-The six stamens stand opposite to the inner two worls.
+The calyx and corolla cannot be clearly distinguished since both consist of concave, ovate, light yellow tepals, together twelve in four whorls of three.
+The six stamens stand opposite to the inner two whorls.
 The fruit is a small, oblong berry of 6–8 mm long, bluish black, and contain one to three seeds each.